yaroslav-belozerov/interfere/README.md

 Interfere is a desktop HTTP client.
 Minimal, fast, and keyboard-friendly.

 ### 👍 Features (implemented)
-- **GET requests**
+- **GET, POST requests**
-  - When sending a request, it's stored along with the response.
-You can run the same request many times.
+  - Send request, save the response.
+  - You can override a saved response, or send request in draft mode.
+  - Query params & headers are working.
-- **Keyboard**:
+- **Keymap**:
   - Enter: send
   - Ctrl + Enter: send without saving
   - Escape: go back